timcowlishaw/enxaneta/documentation/working_notes/02_eav-data-model.md

 &nbsp;&nbsp;&nbsp;&nbsp;"emotion": "trusting",
 &nbsp;&nbsp;&nbsp;&nbsp;"characteristics": ["guardian", "still"] }
 }

-- [?]
-How would Ian Bogost handle this?
-He is interested in how things interact and experience each other, beyond human comprehension.
-He would approach the tarot cards and their meanings as "aliens": objects/entities in their own right.

 [^1]: Should any/all of these attributes be singular or plural?
 [^2]: I think the LLMs have provided three primary keywords for each card, which is handy.
 Need to look into the etymology and origins of "keyword", as a label.
 If these are immutable features, it'd be good to have them as something we can focus in on, and that user-querent annotations can get stuck to.